6) Judge Of All

 This establishes these sons of God as pure hyperdimensional energy beings.
 In modern science this is known as cloning.
 A clone is a group of identical cells that share a common ancestry, meaning they are derived from the same cell.
 In biology these are called “daughters” rather than sons, but offspring nonetheless.

-Continue reading “8) Son = Accepted By The Father Into His Family”
+Continue reading “8) Son = Accepted By The Father As His Generation”

 SECTION II: In What Do You Trust For Your Unknown Future?